omnilaboratory/OmniBOLT-spec/OmniBOLT-04-HTLC-and-Payment-Routing.md

 TO DO: Neo Carmack, Ben Fei

 If a node receives a commitment transaction for a certain asset, which is not the asset(ID) that the channel(ID) is built for, then the node has to close the connection with the remote party.
-In addition a node must check if the asset id is the same in the transaction `op_return` payload for every HTLC.
+In addition, a node must check if the asset id is the same in the transaction `op_return` payload for every HTLC.
 If not, the node has to close the connection.

 ## Terminate HTLC off-chain
-After Bob telling Alice the `R`, the balance of this channel shall be updated, and the current HTLC shall be terminated.
+After Bob tells Alice the `R`, the balance of this channel shall be updated, and the current HTLC shall be terminated.
 OBD then creates a new commitment transactions `C3a/C3b` for this purpose.

 <p align="center">
   <img width="768" alt="Commitment Transaction to Terminate an HTLC" src="https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/imgs/C3a-Terminate-a-HTLC-both-sides.png">